BenParisot/technical-writing-samples/README.md

 # Example Technical Writing Samples

-The following is a collection of blog posts and internal documentation that showcase my tecnical writing prowess.
+The following is a collection of blog posts and internal documentation that showcase my technical writing prowess.
 Enjoy!

 :heart: Ben Parisot